alcor15v/rss_feed_bot/README.md

       - Content size: The maximum number of characters to display from the body of each post.
       - Empty body: The message the bot should send if a post has no body.
       - Embed color: The hexadecimal color code for the embed message.
+    - The constants section should not be modified.

 3. **Install dependencies:** Run `pip install -r requirements.txt` to install required Python libraries.